Cyclic sieving phenomena for trees and tree-rooted maps: Tree-rooted planar maps and their cyclic sieving

-by the $q$-analogue of the Chu-Vandermonde identity~\cite[Eq.~(3.3.10)]{AndrAF}.
+by the $q$-analogue of the Chu--Vandermonde identity~\cite[Eq.~(3.3.10)]{AndrAF}.
 This gives the polynomial announced in Theorem~\ref{thm:TMn}.
-Since it is obtained as a sum of CS polynomials, its coefficients are clearly non-negative. \end{proof}
+Since it is obtained as a sum of cyclic sieving polynomials, its coefficients are clearly non-negative. \end{proof}